 Population growth is forecast to continue to increase, making this real estate market even more competitive since our market predictions last year.

-In 2020, we predicted these cities in Georgia to be the fastest-growing real estate markets.
+In 2022, we predicted these cities in Georgia to be the fastest-growing real estate markets.
 Here are how the predictions held up.
 Every one of our top five picks has remained in the top five, although the order has shifted slightly.

 1. Norcross, Georgia